DevOpsPlayground/NGINX-Workshop/README.md

 Save this (command + s)

 ### 3.2.4
-In your terminal:
+In your terminal, set liberal permissions to edit nginx.conf:

-    cat ~/NGINX-Workshop/config/mynginx.conf > /etc/nginx/nginx.conf
+    sudo chmod 777 /etc/nginx/nginx.conf

 ### 3.2.5
+Overwrite the contents of nginx.conf with your mynginx.conf:

+    cat ~/workdir/NGINX-Workshop/config/mynginx.conf > /etc/nginx/nginx.conf

+### 3.2.6
 Check this was successful:

     cat /etc/nginx/nginx.conf

 Check your browser, we should have the same result as before.
+(Check you started NGINX first).

 So what can we change?

-## 3.3
+# 4. Serve your own web content

 Observe the line **root /usr/share/nginx/html;**.

 This single single key-pair, separated by a space and punctuated with a semi-colon is known as a 'directive'.

 This directive tells NGINX which folder to look in when serving web content (html, css, javascript, php etc.)

-## 3.4
-Observe the **listen** directive.
-This tells NGINX which port to listen on.

-# 4. Serve your own web content

 ## 4.1
-In your code editor create a folder inside /project called 'public'.
+In your code editor create a folder inside /NGINX-Workshop called 'public'.

 ## 4.2
 Inside /public create an index.html file.